 - 1. Double-click the Nexthink Collector MSI file (NEXThink_Collector.msi) to start the installation program. - 2.
 After reading the welcome message, click Next. - 3.
-Fill out the form of installation settings: - Nexthink Appliance Name or IP address: Type in the DNS name or IP address of the Appliance (the Portal, if rule-based collector assignment is turned on; the Engine, otherwise).
-Respectively, this setting must match either the External DNS name of the Portal or the External DNS name of the Engine. - Nexthink Engine Port (UDP): Type in the port number on which the Engine listens to the UDP channel of the Collector. - Nexthink Engine Port (TCP): Type in the port number on which either the Portal or the Engine listens to the TCP channel of the Collector. - Customer Key: Copy to this field the contents of the Customer Key file previously downloaded from the master Appliance.
+Fill out the form of installation settings: - ◆ Appliance Name or IP address: Type in the DNS name or IP address of the Appliance (the Portal, if rule-based collector assignment is turned on; the Engine, otherwise).
+Respectively, this setting must match either the External DNS name of the Portal or the External DNS name of the Engine. - ◆ Appliance TCP Port: Type in the port number on which either the Portal or the Engine listens to the TCP channel of the Collector.
+Default is 443, but alternatively you can select a custom TCP port that does not require root permissions (that is, a port number above 1024).
+Starting from V6.24, the UDP channel is no longer proposed for this installation method. - ◆ Customer Key: Copy to this field the contents of the Customer Key file previously downloaded from the master Appliance.
 For instance: - 1.
 Open the Customer Key file in the Notepad. - 2.
 Press Ctrl+A to select all the text. - 3.
 Press Ctrl+C to copy the text. - 4.
-Back in the Customer Key field, press Ctrl+V to paste the copied key. - Root CA: Copy to this field the contents of the Root Certificate file previously downloaded from the master Appliance.
-Use the same method described for copying the Customer Key. - If this field is left empty, the Collector assumes that you replaced the server certificates in the Engine and uses the Windows Trusted Root Certificates Store for validating the non-traffic channel connection to the Engine. - Optional: Tick the box Install Control Panel Extension. - It is best practice not to install the Control Panel Extension when deploying the Collector on a production environment.
+Back in the Customer Key field, press Ctrl+V to paste the copied key. - ◆ Root CA: Copy to this field the contents of the Root Certificate file previously downloaded from the master Appliance.
+Use the same method described for copying the Customer Key. - ♦ If this field is left empty, the Collector assumes that you replaced the server certificates in the Engine and uses the Windows Trusted Root Certificates Store to validate the TCP channel connection to the Appliances.
+Replacing certificates is required if communicating via the default TCP port 443. - ◆ Optional: Tick the box Install Control Panel Extension. - It is best practice not to install the Control Panel Extension when deploying the Collector on a production environment.
 The Collector Control Panel Extension is an optional tool for assistance during troubleshooting or testing phase.
 It is not required by the Collector to work properly. - 4.
 Click Next. - 5.
 The installer is now ready; click Install to begin the actual installation. - 6.
 Click Finish to close the installation once it has completed.

 Starting from V6, the Collector does not require rebooting the device after installation or upgrade.
-Once the MSI has successfully installed the Collector, you are requested to reboot the device only if you are upgrading from V5 or if you were running a Collector component during installation (usually, the Control
+Once the MSI has successfully installed the Collector, you are requested to reboot the device only if you are upgrading from V5 or if you were running a Collector component during installation (usually, the Control Panel extension).

-Panel extension).